 - You plan on travelling abroad in the next 6 months ( to have a valid travel signature and updated employer information on your I-20)

 If you need a new I-20, please login to your ISSS Portal and use the “I-20 Reprint Request” application.
-If you specifically need a hard copy, please be sure to include the mailing address where we can send the I-20 to you in the application.
+Be sure to make any updates to your SEVP Portal record before submitting the I-20 Reprint Request!